Photography Departmental Philosophy

 At the MFA program in photography at Cranbrook, approximately 15 students work closely with their Artist-in-Residence to find their subject matter, explore the function of form, and produce a refined and sustainable practice that generates artworks.
 In addition to regularly scheduled group critiques, the artist-in-residence engages the students in individual meetings and assigned readings.
 Part of the curriculum is generated by the students as they are expected to do field and literary research throughout their tenure at Cranbrook.
 Each student shares her field and literary research with her peers by conducting a seminar in which she leads her cohort through a field trip and selected readings.
 The program is supplemented by regular visits from outside artists, writers and curators.

 Each MFA candidate is awarded a studio space.
 Cranbrook Photography houses both digital and wet labs.
 The digital lab includes processing, scanning, printing and viewing stations.
 The processing area includes several iMacs equipped with the latest version of the Adobe Creative Suite.
-The scanning station includes an Imacon scanner for negatives and a large-scale scanner for opaque and transparent media.
-The printing station includes a Mac Pro tower, a professional monitor, the latest Adobe Creative Suite, Caldera RIP software, and an Epson Stylus Pro 11880 printer.
-The photography department offers students the use of a Mamiya 645 outfitted with an 80 megapixal back for both studio and field work.
+The scanning station includes an Epson 10000XL flatbed scanner for opaque and transparent media.
+The printing station includes an Epson Stylus Pro 11880 printer running on Caldera RIP software.
+The photography department offers students the use of two Mamiya Leaf Credo digital medium format cameras with 80 and 50 megapixel backs for both studio and field work.
+The lighting studio is fully equipped with Profoto strobes with various sized light modifiers, stands, and backdrops.
 In addition to the facilities in the Photography Department, the Central Media Lab houses a studio with infinity walls, and provides digital cameras, video cameras, lights and sound equipment for check out.